| The Web Retailing Example - Drilling Down Newsletter #

 the magazine to read them from the online archives.

 The URL's are too long for the newsletter, so these links take you to a page with more info on what is in the article and a direct link to the article.
+Note to web

-have expired by the time you read
+site visitors: These links may have expired by the time you read

 this.
 You